ruidlopes/minimal.js/README.md

 Afterwards, the `$m` object is available to be used just like in the browser.
 Additionally, the rendering of the HTML template can be accessed through the special function `$m.html()` available at this object:

 	var html = $m.html();

+### Custom CSS Selector

+`minimal.js` comes bundled with a predefined CSS selector (basically, a wrapper on Element.querySelector).
+Since several JS libraries, such as jQuery, provide their own custom CSS selector, `minimal.js` can be configured to use appropriate implementations.
+To accomplish this, override the `$m.querySelector` function with a function that takes a `base` and a `selector` parameters.
+Here's an example for jQuery:

+	$m.querySelector = function(base, selector) {
+		return $(selector, base)[0];
+	};

 ## Rendering